GalaBalaMR/e-shop/README.md

 ### <div align="center">Hello!
 My name is Matúš and I believe, that one day i will be great developer 👨‍💻!
 For this moment, I just learn because it is only way how to change my dream in to reality🙂</div>

 - 🔭 That's it, ladies and gentlmens, this is my first e-commerce ever!
-Yes, it's not perfect, still in progres, but i hope that this project can represent my knowledge of laravel 🙂
+Yes, it's not perfect, still in progress, but i hope that this project can represent my knowledge of laravel 🙂